bfelipe/cauldron/README.md

 ## Installation

 Installation can be done using 'install.sh' tool.
-It allows you to update current cauldron installation from latest version.
+It allows you to update current cauldron installation from latest version and backup current configurations.
-You can use this tool as follow.
+You can use this tool as follow:

-Default installation mode:

-	./install.sh # this will trigger default execution, where the latest version of cauldron will be pull from git and install/update.
+	./install.sh # this will trigger default execution, following different prompts based on your current installation.

-Include nvim installation mode:

-	./install.sh include-nvim # this will trigger the same installation flow as described earlier, including the installation of nvim.

-Backup installation mode:

-	./install.sh backup # this will trigger the same installation flow as described first, including a backup of current installation

-**Important:** If you use backup installation mode, a 'backup' foulder will be created in this directory.

 ## Backup restoration